End of the Year Information

 Please fill out the following petition if you need a one-day extension.
 Any exception petitioners should note that attendance at senior week events is limited to seniors:

 Can I stay and watch graduation?

-All non-seniors will lose access to their housing on Wednesday, May 26, 2021, at 5:00 p.m.
+All non-seniors will lose access to their housing on Thursday, May 26, 2022, at 5:00 p.m.
 The only exceptions are noted above and students must petition for this.
 Access will not be extended for any student to watch graduation.
-Our office will extend non-senior siblings 24 hours to aid in family travel.
-An extension of housing access does not permit an invitation to graduation ceremonies or events.
-You should consult the Commencement 2021 FAQs with commencement ticketing questions.
+An extension of housing access does not permit an invitation to graduation ceremonies or senior week events.
+You should consult the Commencement 2022 for event and schedule questions.

 What to do before you depart campus